 Grace’s dad Franklin, played by Donald Sutherland, continues to remind us that, indeed ugliness looms beneath the clouds, and it’s yet to come over us–both cast and viewers alike.

-For some reason, best known to them, everyone continues to give Jonathan the benefit of doubt, and continues to visit him in prison although he truly doesn’t deserve it, which I find very disturbing, I get it’s his family, but Grace needed to make him suffer for at least a year plus before bringing her son close to a gruesome murder suspect for Christsakes!
+For some reason, best known to them, everyone continues to give Jonathan the benefit of doubt, and continues to visit him in prison although he truly doesn’t deserve it, which I find very disturbing, I get that families need to stick together but Grace needed to make him suffer for at least a year plus before bringing her son close to a gruesome murder suspect for Christsakes!

 Along the way, it turns out Elena had been working on a stunning portrait of Grace, which further thrusts us back into that dark romance arc, which I really wish was dwelt into, cause honestly, it would have made for a better story.
 I really do think Elena did have some sort of attraction towards Grace though, and the flashbacks Grace continues to have, further confirms those thoughts, you start to nearly believe, they had some type of past romance, we all don’t know about.
 Jonathan Fraser ends the episode by declaring his undying love for Elena, which further reaffirms, my wonder–What the hell is Grace doing standing by a man, who doesn’t have the least respect for her.
 (Seems like a Khloe and Tristan situation here, don’t it?).